 Copyright: The Copyright office issues copyrights upon application.
 You must fill out the application, pay the fee, and register your work in order to obtain a copyright.
 These steps must be taken in a timely fashion to establish the copyright and the time of copyright.
 If you obtain a copyright after another has done so, you could lose your intellectual property rights.

 Renewal of Rights: Works that have been copyrighted typically have a lifetime copyright term, plus 70 years.
 This changes if the work was “for hire” and it is important to know the difference between an original work and a “for hire” work when applying for a copyright or for a renewal.
 The same is true for trademarks, in that a trademark is good for a certain length of time.
 In the case of trademarks, the term is designated when the trademark is given.
 In order to remain in effect, it must be renewed prior to expiration.

 Intellectual property holders must continuously defend against infringement to protect their rights and ownership

 Upon learning another entity or person is using your intellectual property without permission, the first step is to demand the usage stop.
 This can be informal, but you will get a better response if you utilize an intellectual property attorney for this endeavor:

-- An intellectual property attorney will be able to pinpoint when use is improper, and can defend you if you are charged with use of protected property.
+An intellectual property attorney will be able to pinpoint when use is improper and can defend you if you are charged with the use of protected property.
 In some cases, there is a fine line between what is protected and what is not, and what type of use is an infringement of protected items.
 Identification of several key facts is necessary in most cases.

 For help with intellectual property issues, contact Troutman Law Firm, P.C.
-We know what to look for to protect your intellectual property rights or to defend you when charged with a misuse.
-To schedule a consultation, contact us online or call us at (503) 292-6788.
+We know what to look for to protect your intellectual property rights or to defend you when charged with misuse.
+To schedule a consultation, contact us online or call us.

 For any questions, inquiries, or to set up a consultation with us, please fill out the form below.